-If you are already familiar with HiPERCAM, there is a handy Checklist you can use to check your setups before submission.
+HiPERCAM is a deceptively complex instrument to use.
+Even if you are already familiar with HiPERCAM, we strongly recommend using the Checklist to check your setups before submission.

 The primary consideration when observing with HiPERCAM is to realise that its frame-transfer CCDs have no shutter.
 Instead, an image is rapidly moved into the storage area, which begins a new exposure in the image area.
 The image continues to expose whilst the storage area is reading out.
 As a result there is very little deadtime between exposures.
 However, one cannot start a new exposure whilst the storage area is being read out; this sets a minimum exposure time equal to the time needed to readout an image.